cberes/spin-the-choice/README.md

 Spin the Choice (invented by Peggy Hill)

-Thanks to [Matt Stroka](https://www.instagram.com/rusticturtles/) for recording the bell sound.
+Thanks to [Matt Stroka](http://matthewstroka.com) for help recording the bell sound.